 The demonstrations that helped win women the vote, through the lens of Britain's first female press photographer.

-A roll of toilet paper tells a hidden story of women's rights and Victorian sexism.
+Learn how a roll of toilet paper created by the First 100 Years project tells a hidden story of women's rights and Victorian sexism.

 How do you display the world's biggest fatberg?
 Discover how Museum of London tackled the Whitechapel fatberg and put a piece of toxic waste in a London museum.